kawasaki/pyscrlink/README.md

     $ scratch_link
     ```

-3. Connect scratch to micro:bit or Lego Mindstorms:
+3. Connect scratch to micro:bit or LEGO Mindstorms:
-    * Open FireFox or Chrome and access [Scratch 3.0](https://scratch.mit.edu/)
+    * Open FireFox or Chrome.
+(Make sure to run as the same user for scratch-link python script.)
+    * Access [Scratch 3.0](https://scratch.mit.edu/) and create your project.
-    * Select the "Add Extension" button
+    * Select the "Add Extension" button.
-    * Select the extension for your device (e.g., micro:bit or Lego Mindstorms EV3 extension) and follow the prompts to connect
+    * Select the extension for your device (e.g., micro:bit or Lego Mindstorms EV3 extension) and follow the prompts to connect.
-    * Build your project with the extension blocks
+    * Build your project with the extension blocks.

 In Case You Fail to Connect
 ---------------------------